 Together with a team of 5, I was challenged by Dettol Arabia to create a product that would reduce the water usage during handwashing while promoting correct handwashing techniques.
 With a thick black marker in our hands standing in front of a blank whiteboard, we started the brainstorming session.
 “Mini tank beside sink to temporarily store unused water”.
 No, I thought- too simple.
 “Sensor attached below tap”.
 Already exists, I continued.
 These ideas on their own were not ‘new’ enough.
 I was fixated on creating something entirely new that no one had ever thought of.

-While staring at the board, I was reminded of my daily dose of Youtube two nights ago, where I watched ‘Alex the French Guy Cooking’ build a croissant-dough-roller-machine from planks of plywood.
+While staring at the board, I was reminded of my daily dose of YouTube two nights ago, where I watched ‘Alex the French Guy Cooking’ build a croissant-dough-roller-machine from planks of plywood.
 His mechanism to adjust the thickness of the croissant sheet intrigued me.
 It consisted of 2 rods that lifted up and down by altering the angle it protruded from.

 Aha!
 I can use a similar mechanism to adjust the height of the tap’s lever, thus opening and closing the tap.
 If I could find a way to attach it to the bottom of the tap… Another aha! moment.
 I could combine my initial brainstorm ideas!